 Can My Current Vehicle Be Converted?

 If you’re currently driving an unmodified vehicle, chances are that it could be converted into wheelchair-accessible transportation.
 Factors that determine your van’s conversion eligibility include the make and model, the manufacture year, and the total mileage of the vehicle.
-Reach out to an Ability Center Mobility Specialist to determine if your van is eligible for a conversion.
+Reach out to an Ability Center Mobility Specialist to determine if your van is eligible for conversion.

 Browsing the Ability Center inventory is often the first step to finding the side-entry or rear-entry wheelchair van that works best for you.
 You may find the perfect vehicle ready to bring home without having to wait weeks to have it converted.
 Popular models featuring side-entry wheelchair ramps include the BraunAbility Dodge Grand Caravan, Honda Odyssey, Chrysler Pacifica, and Toyota Sienna.